larryTheSlap/dumpy/README.md

 ```bash
 $ docker pull larrytheslap/dumpy
 ```
+- Dumpy support all kubernetes clusters with runtimes: `[containerd, docker, crio]`
 - Sniffer pods will also log traffic to stdout, helpful to validate the capture setup :
 ```bash
 $ kubectl logs -n foo-ns sniffer-mycap-7181